 Finally Alex also represents individuals in various aspects of Family Law.
 This include Non-Molestation Orders, Occupation Orders, and Child Arrangement Orders.

-Alex has undertaken secondments and is regularly instructed by the Government Legal Department as "Junior Junior Barrister".
+Alex has undertaken secondments and is regularly instructed by the Government Legal Department as a "Junior Junior Barrister".

 Alex Adamou Part 36 Orders Promo from Law Friends Society on Vimeo.